Index this page:

 Day 4 : Transfer to Ngorongoro Crater.
 On the way we will stop into a Masai village and learn how these nomads live in a symbiotic relationship with nature.
 In the crater we will stand on the collapsed remnants of a mountain much mightier and taller than Mt.
 Everest. . . just imagine it exploding and collapsing into the topographical feature we see today.
 Our game drive and exploration of the crater floor will be followed by our second overnight stay at Highview Hotel.

 Day 5 : A breakfast precedes our transfer to Tarangire Game Reserves (4 hours).
-Our game drive in Tarangire includes seeing some of the 300 elephants who languish in this subtropical paradise – prior to their migration.
+In most seasons our game drive in Tarangire includes seeing some of the 300 elephants who languish in this subtropical paradise – prior to their migration.
 Tarangiri offers, “… the greatest concentration of wildlife outside the Serengeti ecosystem – a smorgasbord for predators – and the one place in Tanzania where dry-country antelope such as the stately fringe-eared Oryx and peculiar long-necked Gerenuk are regularly observed.”
-Drive back to Moshi and the Springlands Hotel.
-Safari ends with breakfast July 10, 2017.
+Twice (2) out of 9 outings climatic conditions had caused most animals to migrate away.
+If this occurs we simply spend more of the morning at Highview and then drive straight back to Moshi and the Springlands Hotel.

 Note: All meals, accommodation, transportation, guides, assistant guides and porters are included.